-This document provides Product Category Rules (PCR) for the assessment of the environmental performance of soft drinks and the declaration of this performance by an EPD.
-The product category corresponds to UN CPC 24490: Other non-alcoholic caloric beverages:
+This document provides Product Category Rules (PCR) for the assessment of the environmental performance of parts and accessories of computing machines (e.g. laser printer cartridges) and the declaration of this performance by an EPD.
+The product category corresponds to UN CPC 45290 - Parts and accessories of computing machines.